-Hippopotamuses are the two-ton, amphibious tanks of Africa.
-As the third largest land mammal on Earth (elephants first, rhinos second) these rotund, water-loving behemoths can grow the length of an adult giraffe and can weigh over twice the size of an average sedan.
+The Hippopotamus is a two-ton, amphibious tank of Africa and the third-largest land mammal on Earth (elephants first, rhinos second).
+These rotund, water-loving behemoths can grow the length of an adult giraffe and can weigh over twice the size of an average sedan.
 Often found lounging in mud baths of their own refuse, hippos are not to be messed with, even with those cute legs.

 The hippopotamus is a name of Greek derivation suggesting them as a “water horse,” but hippos are far from equestrian.
 In fact, they might just be the strangest and most dangerous animal you will witness on safari, half-submerged sixteen hours a day along rivers in their groups, or “bloats,” of 10-20 hippos.

 Here, we’ve compiled the latest and greatest, need-to-know info for your safari briefing on hippo bloats.
 So put on your raincoat (you’ll find out why in a minute) and get ready to be wowed by hippo wisdom, facts that will surely impress your safari group.

 Introducing hippopotamus: The barrel-bodied submarines of the Serengeti

 - Species name: Hippopotamus amphibious.
 Two species: Common hippopotamus (what you’ll experience on safari) and the Pygmy Hippopotamus, an endangered species native to the forests and swamps of Western Africa.

 - Hippopotamus Average Lifespan: Up to 40-50 years.

 - Hippopotamus Size: Average adult can be 11ft (3.5 meters) long, 5 feet tall (1.5 meters) and 3,000-7,000 pounds.